me-cfs/me-cfs.github.io/drafts/medicine-integrity.md

 Science is about innovation, about challenging long-held beliefs.
 But at least in the medical field, peer review seems to hold that back.

+### In the case of psychosomatics
+It’s compatible with the literature in a small psychsomatic echo chamber.
+They are the self appointed experts on FND (since they created it), and therefore they must be correct.

+Their papers serve as a self admirtion society, consistently hyping up each others theories without bringing sound evidence.
+This happens until whatever they say becomes so embedded in their literature, repeated hundreds of times, that it must be true, and no one bothers to question it.

 ## Heirachical Culture
 The way I see it medicine is not a science.
 It’s a heirarchical culture formed around interpretions on how to apply a science “huaman biology”.
 In medical training, students are not taught critical thinking or how to slow down and think about things, they are taught how to follow protocols and guidelines, extsensive memorisation, how to make split second decisions, etc.